Explore this Section

 You will be able to meet lots of new people through your course.
 If you sign up to the Keele Mentors scheme you will be matched with a student who is studying a similar course to you so that you can contact someone at Keele before you arrive.
-Or you can become a Student Academic Representative (StAR) on your course.
-StARs are elected to gather student views from your course and represent your fellow students at Student Staff Liaison Committees.
+Or you can become a Student Voice Representative on your course.
+Student Voice Reps are elected to gather student views from your course and represent your fellow students at Student Staff Voice Committees.

 Support for Student Parents

 We are aware that many of our mature students are often juggling family responsibilities as well as their studies.

 For more information please visit our dedicated webpage providing advice and support for student parents.

 Take a look at Kym's experience as a mature student at Keele here.